mesosphere/marathon/docs/docs/ip-per-task.md

 }
 ```

-Marathon will pass down this information to Mesos (inside the DiscoveryInfo message) when starting new tasks,
-[mesos-dns](https://github.com/mesosphere/mesos-dns) will then expose this information through IN SRV records.
+Marathon will pass this information to Mesos (inside the DiscoveryInfo message) when starting new tasks.
+[Mesos-DNS](https://github.com/mesosphere/mesos-dns) will then expose this information through IN SRV records.